Lilienthal Berlin: History

-In 2017, Lilienthal received the Green Product Award for its sustainability concept.
-The model Zeitgeist Automatik "All Black" won the title "Watch of the Year" in 2020.
+In 2017, (It might be beneficial to provide a brief description of what this sustainability concept entails or what specifically earned Lilienthal the Green Product Award.)
+Lilienthal received the Green Product Award for its sustainability concept.
+The model Zeitgeist Automatik "All Black" won the title "Watch of the Year (The mention of the "Watch of the Year" award in 2020 could be clarified with the source or organization that conferred this title.)" in 2020.

-Lilienthal Berlin also received the German Design Award in 2019 and 2020 consecutively as well as the Red Dot Design Award in 2019.
+Lilienthal Berlin also received the German design award in 2019 and 2020 consecutively as well as the Red Dot Design Award in 2019.